laurentpayot/graia/README.md

 - Written in [Futhark](https://futhark-lang.org/) to leverage OpenCL for GPU acceleration.
 - Python API similar to [TensorFlow](https://www.tensorflow.org/).

+## Online Demo

+There is a painfully slow (no GPU) Python build online demo available on [HuggingFace](https://huggingface.co/spaces/LaurentPayot/Graia).

+For Graia to be usable, you’ll have to use it locally with a GPA as described below.

 ## Prerequisites

 To build Graia on a Debian/Ubuntu system, you need: